nicole-elchaar/esg-dashboard/README.md

 ### The Predictive Model

 In our predictive model, we see if ESG scores have any impact on performance.
-We use a **TODO** model to predict the monthly returns of a company based on its ESG scores and selected financial metrics, comparing predicted returns from our model against actual returns.
+We use a Lasso model to predict the monthly returns of a company based on its ESG scores and selected financial metrics, comparing predicted returns from our model against actual returns.

 The coefficients of each model are shown below the plot.